nikini/ionic-gallery-modal/README.md

 ## Changelog

+#### v0.1.0
+ * Changed to work with Ionic 3.2
+ * Fixed an issue that was causing an error when building ionic app with `--prod` flag on
+ * Changed the whole building system for the plugin

 #### v0.0.7
  * Changed to work with Ionic 2 RC-5
  * Made a temporary fix for orientationchange bug in ios